runbuggyinc/api-docs-src/shippers/guides/PlacingAuthorizedOrders.md

-# Placing Orders for another Company
+# Placing Orders for Authorized Company

 ## Overview
 This guide is for companies that need to place Orders on behalf of other companies.

 ### Requirements
 You must be Authorized to create an Order on behalf of the intended Company.
-Your Runbuggy support contact can work with you in order to establish this authorization.
+Your Runbuggy support contact can work with you to establish this authorization.

 ### Steps
 * Retrieve target Authorized Company's ID.
 * Create a new Order request and provide target Company's ID for the payer.
-* *(Optional)* Retrieve an Order Quote.
 * Place the Order.

 ## Retrieving the Authorized Dealer